jgerstmayr/EXUDYN/docs/RST/pythonUtilities/interactive.rst

   | \ ``addSliderVariables``\ : True: adds a list sliderVariables containing the (modifiable) list of variables for slider (=tkinter scale) widgets; this is not necessarily needed for changing slider values, as they can also be modified with dialog.widgets[..].set(...) method
   | \ ``checkRenderEngineStopFlag``\ : if True, stopping renderer (pressing Q or Escape) also causes stopping the interactive dialog
   | \ ``userOnChange``\ : a user function(mbs, self) which is called after period, if widget values are different from values stored in mbs.variables; this usually occurs if buttons are pressed or sliders are moved; the arguments are the MainSystem mbs and the InteractiveDialog (self)
+  | \ ``useSysVariables``\ : for internal visualization functions: in this case, variables are written to mbs.sys instead of mbs.variables
 - | \ *notes*\ :
   | detailed description of dialogItems and plots list/dictionary is given in commented the example below